 Before the farming advances, the bannock was the main type of bread in Scotland.
 The barley grains were usually ground just before baking, by housewives using a rudimentary millstone called a quern which consisted of two stones.
 In some Scottish rural areas such as the Highlands and Islands, the quern was still being used into the 19th Century.
 Next, the bannocks were cooked on a flat griddle at the fireside before being wrapped in a cloth.

-During this period, wheat flour became more readily available in Scotland and began to replace the older, traditional flours.
-This shift resulted in a scone that bore similarities to the older bannocks, yet stood apart as a unique baking product in its own right.
+Also, during this period, wheat flour became more readily available in Scotland and began to replace the older, traditional flours.
+This shift resulted in a scone that bore similarities to the older bannocks, but resembled our modern scones.

-For more vegan traditional scone recipes try our Buttermilk Scones, Cheese Scones, Edinburgh Fruit Scones, and Treacle Scones.
-As we're a Scottish family we absolutely love scones so will be adding many more recipes!
+For more traditional scone recipes made vegan try our Buttermilk Scones, Cheese Scones, Edinburgh Fruit Scones, and Treacle Scones.
+As we're a Scottish family we absolutely love scones so will be adding many more recipes.

 Origin of candied or glacé cherries